apurva-shukla/self-hosted-website/_posts/live_part1_homelab.md

 - **Nginx Proxy Manager (NPM):** The front gate.
 A reverse proxy that turns clean, public-facing URLs into the right internal IPs and ports, wrapping everything in secure SSL certificates.
 - **Karakeep & Calibre-Web:** My libraries—one for bookmarks, one for ebooks.
 Simple, open-source, and entirely mine.
 My data isn’t building a profile for someone else; it’s just my stuff.

-The real journey began when I decided to open the gate.
-I configured NPM to expose my services, creating subdomains like `home-assistant.ashukla.co` (this is just an example - I am not revealing the real sub-domains).
+Along this ride, I got sucked into the networking rabbit hole.
+I configured NPM to expose my services, creating subdomains like `home-assistant.ashukla.co` (*this is just an example - I am not revealing the real sub-domains*).
 This led to my first real lesson: the proxy chain.
 An “Error 400: Bad Request” from Home Assistant wasn’t a bug—it was a security feature.
 I had to learn about `trusted_proxies` and how to properly configure `configuration.yaml` to accept requests from my proxy.

 Then came the “Wait a minute...” moment.
 I was about to expose my Proxmox admin panel the same way.
 That felt wrong.
 This led to the project’s central architectural decision: a **Two-Door Policy** (which I wrote more about [here](/posts/part3_homelab)).